 The Paradox of the Primary-Secondary Quality Distinction and Husserl’s Genealogy of the Mathematization of Nature

-The dissertation investigates how the distinction between primary and secondary qualities is fundamental to the mind-body problem and the quest for the nature of perceptive qualities.
+The dissertation investigates the conceptual developments behind the main accounts of the nature of perceptive qualities and how they have lead to incomprehensibilities at the heart of the mind-body problem.
 Contemporary accounts of the nature of colors hold that colors are either:

 1. in the mind, projected upon reality (projectivism)

 2. confused concepts that do not straightforwardly correlate to anything in reality (eliminativism)

 3. qualities of worldly objects (naive realism or physicalism)

 4. dispositions that cause the respective perceptions (dispositionalism)